oleelnes/idatg2204_databases_project/README.md

 Group project IDATG2204

+# Conceptual and logical models
+For assumptions and models see the file models_and_assumptions_v0.1.pdf in the folder *documentation/models*.
+For conceptual model see the folder *documentation/models/conceptual_model*.
+For logical model see the folder *documentation/models/logical_model*.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.